 Types of Food They Offer

-We’re going to be going into detail on our specific Hungryroot meals a bit later on.
-To give you an idea of variety of meals and the options you might receive in your box, here are are some examples of their breakfast, lunch, dinner, snack, and side options:
+We're going to be going into detail on our Hungryroot meal experience (including a look inside our box, cooking, etc) a bit later on.
+But to give you an idea of variety of meals and the options you might receive in your box, here are are some examples of their breakfast, lunch, dinner, and snack options:

 - Cherry Chia Maple Oatmeal